 For the 2019 Juneteenth Festival, The Johnson House and the Concord School House and Upper Burying Ground of Germantown present a site specific performance of The Slave Narratives: 400 Years of Resilience, performed by the Grounded Theater Company.
 Based on interviews of formerly enslaved people gathered during the 1930s, the play provides a window into their lives during and after slavery.
+Further information.
 View the program.

 October 6, 2018